-Activity: Housing Rehabilitation

-Funding Source: CDBG

-Matrix Code: 14A Rehab; Single-family

-National Objective: Low/Mod Housing Benefit

-Eligibility Citation: 24 CFR Part 570.202 (a)(i)

-Objective: Provide Decent Housing

-Outcome: Sustainability

-Proposed accomplishments: 6 units rehabilitated
+(Breakdown on page 5 chart) Activity: Housing Rehabilitation Funding Source: CDBG Matrix Code: 14A Rehab; Single-family National Objective: Low/Mod Housing Benefit Eligibility Citation: 24 CFR Part 570.202 (a)(i) Objective: Provide Decent Housing Outcome: Sustainability Proposed accomplishments: 2 units Minor Rehab

-This activity is design to assist low-to-moderate-income (LMI) households, as defined by HUD, with rehabilitating existing housing structure.
-Assistance will be provided in the form of loans with zero percent deferred loans provided to eligible extremely low, and very low, income households (<30% to 50% of AMI); zero percent payable loans provided to eligible low income households (51% to 80% of AMI); and two percent payable loans provided to eligible moderate income households (81% to 95% of AMI).
+These funds will be used with the awarded funds from the Urgent Repair Program provided by North Carolina Housing Finance Agency.
+This activity is design to assist low-to-moderateincome (LMI) households, as defined by HUD, with rehabilitating existing housing structure.
+Assistance will be provided in the form of loans with zero percent deferred loans provided to eligible extremely low, and very low, income households (<30% to 50% of AMI); zero percent payable loans provided to eligible moderate income households (51% to 80% of AMI); and two percent payable loans provided to eligible moderate income households (81% to 95% of AMI).
 Rehabilitation of the City's aging housing stock is geared towards ensuring the continued livability and viability of Goldsboro's limited affordable housing units.
 Consequently, all housing rehabilitation activities are performed in conjunction with the hazardous material activity; which focus on lead-based paint and asbestos abatement.
 Activity costs incurred may include, but are not limited to, roof repair/replacement; electrical and plumbing repairs; handicapped modifications; interior and exterior structural repairs; heating and cooling systems replacements; and all minimum housing code violations.